rudicode/web-crm/README.md

 A sinatra app front end to the previously created Rolodex class used in the CRM.

 # Working So Far
-  * Index page that displays a rudimentary menu of options.
   * List All Contacts
   * Create Contact
   * Edit Contact (form only but not submission)